CLCMacTeam/besapi/README.md

 Pyinstaller
 ============

-Windows:
+- `pyinstaller --clean --collect-all besapi --onefile .\src\bescli\bescli.py`
-- `pyinstaller --clean --add-data "src/besapi/schemas;besapi/schemas" --onefile .\src\bescli\bescli.py --noconfirm`
+- Note: using UPX to compress the binary only saves 2MB out of 16MB on Windows

 Related Items
 =======